**If you began doing research Spring 2017, you belong to the 2017-2018 ESP Cohort**

 PLEASE NOTE: you may not submit your honors thesis to JUR to meet this requirement unless it meets all JUR requirements, including the 4000 word limit.
 It is acceptable to submit an edited version.

-3. If your mentor is not ready to make the data public or is planning on a journal submission after 2018, you must submit a research paper to CUR, by TBD (April 2018).
+3. If your mentor is not ready to make the data public or is planning on a journal submission after 2018, you must submit a research paper to CUR, by April 6, 2018 11:59PM.
 No late papers will be accepted.
 Your mentor must approve it before submission so plan ahead in case they are out of town or unavailable at submission time.
 You must follow all of JURs deadlines and format requirements.
 Papers that do not meet their submission guidelines will not be accepted.
 Look on the JUR site for the guidelines.

 4. If you and your mentor determine that the project did not progress to the point of meriting a journal article, you must submit an e-mail request to submit a progress report (the email must be copied to your mentor) to firstname.lastname@example.org.
-If approved, the final progress report must be approved by your mentor, and detail the entire project, work completed, any results, and problems encountered and must be emailed to email@example.com by TDB (April 2018).
+If approved, the final progress report must be approved by your mentor, and detail the entire project, work completed, any results, and problems encountered and must be emailed to email@example.com by April 6, 2018 11:59PM.